 - 2 cups water

 - Cut the tofu skin into strips of 15cm in length and 5cm in width.
 Pick a strip.
 Hold the ends of the strip with your two hands, roll it up then tie into a knot.
 Don’t worry about making it perfect.
 Your tofu skin knots are going to be irregular and deformed.
 Just be careful when tying into knots.
 You may break a few strips depending on the quality and durability of your Tofu skin.
 Don’t throw the broken pieces away.
 Just cook them together with the knots.

 - Place a tablespoon oil in a pot over medium high heat.
 Add into pork belly.
 Fry for a few minutes till meat turns white.
 Add ginger slices and cook for 1 minute.
 Pour into cooking wine and cook for another 2 minutes.
 Add into soy sauce, dark soy sauce and rock sugar.
 Cook for about 2 minutes.
 Turn to medium heat.
 Cook till pork is nicely browned.
 Stir into Tofu skin knots.
-Add water.
+Add 2 cups of water.
 Bring it to a boil.
 Then turn to low heat.
 Cover the pot.
-Let it simmer for about 20 minutes.
+Let it simmer for about 30 minutes till it is soft to your taste.
 Stir every five minutes to avoid burning on the bottom.
 Stir into basil before serving.